0xMordecai/docker-by-example/building-and-managing-Docker-images/Single-stage-builds/info.md

 ```

 This image is huge!
 It takes 803 MB to print Hello, World! on the screen.
 This is not the most efficient way of building Docker images.

+Before we look at the solution, let’s understand why the image is so bloated in the first place.
+We use the Golang base image, which contains the entire Go toolkit and generates a simple binary.
+We do not need the complete Go toolkit for this application to run; it can efficiently run in an Alpine Linux image.